Siequnu/soundtrack/README.txt

 Deployment notes:
 This script needs read and write permissions to the /output and /content directories.
-This script needs ffmpeg and timidity for media conversion.
+This script needs ffmpeg and timidity for media conversion (eg. $ brew install timidity).

 Usage indications:
 Main entry to program: index.php.
 Submit a YouTube video URL in the given form.